mustafasameen/my-website/README.md

 ## Overview

 - `pages/api/*` - [API Routes](https://nextjs.org/docs/api-routes/introduction), claps.
-- `app/blog/*` - Static pre-rendered blog pages using Contentlayer.
+- `app/publication/*` - Static pre-rendered publication pages using Contentlayer.
 - `app/*` - All other pages.
 - `components/` - All components.
-- `public/*` - Static assets including images for blogs and other all images.
+- `public/*` - Static assets including images for publications and other all images.
 - `content/` - Contains all posts and snippets.
 - `lib/`- Contains metadata and util functions.
 - `types/`- Contains all types and interfaces.